ktpm489/pdf-lib-patch/README.md

 ## Motivation

-`pdf-lib` was created to address the JavaScript ecosystem's lack of robust support for PDF manipulation (especially for PDF _modification_).
+'pdf-lib-patch' was created to address the JavaScript ecosystem's lack of robust support for PDF manipulation (especially for PDF _modification_).

-Two of `pdf-lib`'s distinguishing features are:
+Two of 'pdf-lib-patch''s distinguishing features are:

 1. Supporting modification (editing) of existing documents.
 2. Working in all JavaScript environments - not just in Node or the Browser.